wunderio/nameless/README.md

 * to constantly monitor your theme directory and execute all necessary tasks while developing, you run `grunt`

+* to lint your SCSS files once, you run `grunt scsslint`

+### usage in a CI/production environment

+run `grunt dist` to

+* lint JS files
+* compile compressed CSS from SASS

 ### roadmap
 * compass compile tasks for server/CI with grunt